 Inquiry into May 2018 network disruption

-In May 2018 a new timetable was introduced for large parts of Britain’s railway network, causing major disruption to services for passengers especially in the North of England and in the South East.
+In May 2018 a new timetable was introduced for large parts of Britain’s railway network, which caused major disruption to services for passengers especially in the North of England and in the South East.

-At the request of the Government, ORR has established an Inquiry into the factors that contributed to the failure to produce and implement a satisfactory operational timetable in May 2018.
-The Inquiry will draw conclusions and make recommendations based on a thorough assessment of the causes, consequences and management of the disruption to avoid a repeat of these problems for passengers, other users and railway staff in the future.
+At the request of the Government, ORR established an Inquiry into the factors that contributed to the failure to produce and implement a satisfactory operational timetable in May 2018.

-The Inquiry will be conducted in addition to and alongside ORR’s existing monitoring and investigation activity that began in February 2018.
-This is looking into the compliance of Network Rail and the train operating with the terms of their licences in relation to the timeliness of the provision of timetable information to operators and passengers.
+The Inquiry has been conducted in addition to and alongside ORR’s existing monitoring and investigation activity that began in February 2018.
+This has looked into the compliance of Network Rail and the train operators with the terms of their licences in relation to the timeliness of the provision of timetable information to operators and passengers.

 The Timetable Inquiry Independent Advisory Panel Members

 - Dame Deirdre Hutton, DBE, became Chair of the Civil Aviation Authority on 1 August 2009 having previously been Chair of the Food Standards Agency until July 2009.
 She has served on a number of public bodies and has considerable experience of corporate governance, risk-based regulation and consumer policy.
 She sits as a Non-Executive on the board of Thames Water Utilities Ltd, is Pro-Chancellor of Cranfield University and is Honorary Vice President of the Trading Standards Institute.